ClapeyronThermo/Clapeyron.jl/docs/src/theory/background.md

 ``p = \frac{Nk_\mathrm{B}T}{V-Nb}-\frac{N^2\alpha(T;\omega)}{V^2+2NbV+b^2N^2}``

 Both the SRK and PR equations of state are comparable in performance, although the latter generally models liquid densities to a greater degree of accuracy.
 However, when it comes to modelling complex species such as chains or associating species, both models tend to perform badly.
-We do note that, within OpenSAFT,  the cubic plus association (`CPA`) equation of state has been labelled as a cubic equation; whilst this is the case, we will describe it in greater detail when discussing the SAFT-type models as it main improvement over other cubics is borrowed from the SAFT theory.
+We do note that, within Clapeyron,  the cubic plus association (`CPA`) equation of state has been labelled as a cubic equation; whilst this is the case, we will describe it in greater detail when discussing the SAFT-type models as it main improvement over other cubics is borrowed from the SAFT theory.

 Something that may be apparent in all these equations is the fact that these are all functions that give a pressure and, thus, must be integrated to obtain the Helmholtz free energy.
 Like the ideal gas equation, there will be missing temperature and compositional dependences which need to be included.